ibm-cloud-docs/ssl-certificates/index.md

 # Getting started tutorial
 {: #getting-started-tutorial}

-**End of Marketing (EOM): 15 April 2024** After this date, [SSL Certificate Order](/classic/?orderType=sslCertificatesOrder) is not longer available for purchase.
-For more information, see [Migrating SSL certificates](/docs/ssl-certificates?topic=ssl-certificates-migrating-ssl-certificates).
+SSL Certificate Order is deprecated.
+As of 15 April 2024, SSL Certificate Order is no longer available for purchase.
+As of 15 December 2024,  SSL Certificate Order is no longer supported for new orders or reorders.
+Only existing certificates that are not expired are still available for you to download, reissue, or revoke.
+For more information, see [Deprecation of SSL Certificates](/docs/ssl-certificates?topic=ssl-certificates-deprecation-ssl-certificates).
+{: deprecated}

 ## Before you begin
 {: #byb-getting-started-tutorial}